 - 1. Defendant (or counsel) will have 21 days after service of the Sentence Modification Report to file a brief and supporting documents, addressing any legal or factual issue relevant to the motion for reduction of sentence. - 2.
 Within 21 days of service of defendant's brief, the Government may file its brief and supporting materials, addressed to the same subjects. - 3.
-Submissions in support of or in opposition to a motion must not exceed 20 pages, including attachments. - 4.
-At any time before a decision on the motion, the parties may file with the court a joint recommendation for disposition of the motion, understanding that the ultimate decision is in the court's discretion.
+Submissions in support of or in opposition to a motion must not exceed 20 pages, including attachments.
+Counsel must submit these documents by the CM/ECF system, but serve any pro se movant by mail, with proof of service.

+4. At any time before a decision on the motion, the parties may file with the court a joint recommendation for disposition of the motion, understanding that the ultimate decision is in the court's discretion.